influxdata/docs-v2/content/v2.0/visualize-data/visualization-types.md

   - **Auto** or **Custom**: Enable or disable auto-setting.

 ###### Colorized Thresholds
-- **Base Color**: Select a base, or background, color from the selection list.
+- **Base Color**: Select a base or background color from the selection list.
 - **Add a Threshold**: Change the color of the single stat based on the current value.
   - **Value is**: Enter the value at which the single stat should appear in the selected color.
     Choose a color from the dropdown menu next to the value.